Big Game Season Structure

 Well, all I can say as a nrh if cpw goes to a draw only for nrh elk hunters it would mean the end for me and hundreds of other nrh to hunt in Colorado.
 Not only would it be a loss of revenue for cpw but also a loss of revenue for all the small towns that really need that revenue.

-Concerned civilian 5 months ago
+Concerned civilian about 1 year ago

 I would like to add that another element in Colorado that I feel supports my thinking that hunting opportunities should not favor residents over non-residents is the abundance of federally funded land in Colorado.
 Why should a person who happens to be a resident of Colorado be given preference in obtaining available tags when most likely they (the majority) will be hunting on federally funded land...land that I and everyone else who works and pays federal taxes (and even those that don't) own and have the right to use equally.
 People should be able to move about the country and enjoy the resources we have without being restricted based on where we live.
 You could argue that there are state funded lands that non-residents will use and that Coloradans pay for those lands and therefore should have the opportunity first, but in New York where I live, state forests are open to any and all people who wish to use them for hunting.
 As long as they legally purchase a license and appropriate tags they have the right to use those lands even though they may not ever contribute a penny to funding and supporting those lands.